sakusanpuwan/spring-boot/example-spring-project/Brief.md

   </transaction>
 </transactionSummary>
 ```

+### 4. End of run activities
+Once all valid transactions have been loaded, update bulk quantity xml.
+Publish text file with all suppliers and products in database with date stamp.

 ### 5. Exception Handling
 The application will implement custom exceptions to handle various errors and provide meaningful messages: